 In addition to these whimsical lights, the Parade of Lights in Pearson Park also had a 40-foot tall light tree, a large nativity scene, and a light tunnel you could drive through.
 These all combined together to create a really nice variety within the display.

 I was also impressed that, despite being a smaller show, the Parade of Lights has its own radio station playing commercial-free Christmas music.
 That being said, none of the lights here are linked to the music, so if you have music you’d rather listen to, you won’t miss any of the show by skipping the official soundtrack.

 All that being said, the display here isn’t overly large, but given that it’s a free light show in a public park (and feels very off the beaten path), it’s a surprisingly fantastic display.
 I didn’t know what to expect going in, but it really surprised me with how good it actually was.

 However, it is on the smaller side, so I wouldn’t drive a long distance to see just this display.
 However, if you combine it with a visit to the aforementioned Cascade of Lights at Cascade Park just a few miles away (which is only $5 per car), you can visit two light displays for about the cost of the gas to visit them.

 Ultimately, if you are looking for a beautiful light display north of Pittsburgh, this is definitely a festive spot to check out.

-The Parade of Lights at Pearson Park is free to visit and is lit from 5 pm to midnight each night from November 24, 2022 through January 8, 2023.
+The Parade of Lights at Pearson Park is free to visit and is lit from 5 pm to midnight each night from November 23, 2023 through early January 2024.
 Entrance to the show is from the park’s entrance on Mercer Road.